-In North Carolina, there is a three-year statute of limitations to pursue civil action.
-If you want to file a lawsuit, you have to do so within three years from the crash date.
+In North Carolina, there is a three-year statute of limitations to pursue civil action in injury cases.
+For wrongful deaths, the statute of limitations is two years.
+If you want to file an injury lawsuit, you have to do so within three years from the crash date.
 If the statute passes and you haven’t proceeded with legal action, you may lose your right to seek compensation for your damages.

 We believe in holding truck drivers and their employers responsible for their careless and negligent behavior.
 You shouldn’t pay for your own expenses when you were acting safely and responsibly behind the wheel.
 DeMayo Law Offices will work hard to help you recover from the financial consequences of your injury.

 We know you’re under financial strain after your truck crash.
 We don’t want to add to your burden, which is why we take cases on contingency.
 That means we don’t get paid unless you get paid.

 To schedule a free consultation and find out how we can assist you in your truck accident claim, call DeMayo Law Offices at (704) 333-1000 today.

 We’re ready to meet and answer any questions you have about your legal options following your truck accident.
 We’ve also provided answers to a few commonly asked questions that may be useful.